rajatpathak/TenderMatchXLS/README.md

-# TenderMatch - Tender Eligibility Analyzer
+# TenderMatch - Tender Eligibility Analyzer update cicd

 A comprehensive tender management system that automates tender filtering and analysis with intelligent categorization for IT/Software service companies.